Oo-Lucas-oO/freefem/README.md

-some simple little programme to caculate ingenieer problem.
+some simple little programme using freefem to solve ingenieer problem.